SN 2022ngb: A faint, slowly evolving Type IIb supernova with a low-mass envelope: Distance, reddening, and host galaxy

 SN~2022ngb (ATLAS22res) was first reported by the Asteroid Terrestrial-impact Last Alert System \citep[ATLAS;][]{Tonry2018apj, Tonry2018pasp, Smith2020pasp} on June 21, 2022, corresponding to MJD 59751.48.
 The discovery magnitude was 18.878 in the ATLAS orange (\textit{o}) band.
 The J2000 coordinates of the transient are $\mathrm{RA} = 18^{h}56^{m}51^{s}.48$ and $\mathrm{DEC}=+36^{\circ}37'07''.82$ \citep{Tonry2022TNSTR1729}.
 SN~2022ngb exploded in UGC 11380, 18\farcs29 south and 5\farcs27 east from the galaxy center (see Fig.~\ref{phot_image}).

-Comparing an early spectrum of SN~2022ngb with archival spectra using the SNID tool \citep{Blondin2007ApJ} a Type IIb SN classification was proposed by \citet{Izzo2022TNSAN}.
-According to SIMBAD \citep{Wenger2000AAS} and the NASA/IPAC Extragalactic Database (NED) \citep{Helou1991ASSL} UGC 11380 is an Sab galaxy \citep{deVaucouleurs1991book}.
+Making comparisons between an early spectrum of SN~2022ngb and archival spectra using the SNID tool \citep{Blondin2007ApJ} a Type IIb SN classification was initially proposed by \citet{Izzo2022TNSAN}.
+According to SIMBAD \citep{Wenger2000AAS} and the NASA/IPAC Extragalactic Database (NED; \citealt{Helou1991ASSL}), UGC 11380 is an Sab galaxy \citep{deVaucouleurs1991book}.
 It has a redshift of $z = 0.00965 \pm 0.00006$ \citep{Masters2014MNRAS}.
 The distance to the galaxy, derived using the Tully-Fisher relation \citep{Tully2016aj}, is $32.2 \pm 2.8$ Mpc \citep{Kourkchi2020ApJ}, which corresponds to a distance modulus of $\mu = 32.5 \pm 0.2$ mag.

 The total line-of-sight reddening, $E(B-V)_{\mathrm{Total}}$, is the sum of the foreground component from the Milky Way ($E(B-V)_{\mathrm{MW}}$) and the internal component from the host galaxy ($E(B-V)_{\mathrm{host}}$).
 The Milky Way (MW) foreground reddening is $E(B-V)_{\mathrm{MW}} = 0.085\, \mathrm{mag}$ \citep{Schlafly2011apj}.
 To estimate the host galaxy reddening, we measured the equivalent width (EW) of the Na \textsc{i} D absorption line in our early spectra ($-$21.1 days from \textit{V}-band maximum).
 The measured Na \textsc{i} D EW at the host galaxy redshift is found to be very similar to that of the MW foreground absorption (both are around $\sim3.3$ \AA), thus $E(B-V)_{\mathrm{host}} \approx 0.085\, \mathrm{mag}$.
 This yields an approximate total reddening of $E(B-V)_{\mathrm{Total}} \approx 0.170\, \mathrm{mag}$.
 A summary of these properties is presented in Table \ref{tab_targetandhostinfo}.